 Reservations can be made no more than six months in advance.
 Information required for the reservations includes: camping dates, transportation information, and number of campers.
 Reservations can be made by calling (877) 444-6777 or through Recreation.gov.
 A confirmation notice will be mailed to campers.
 This notice needs to be presented to the island ranger upon arrival.

 Camping conditions are primitive, and users must camp within designated areas.
 All campgrounds are equipped with picnic tables and pit toilets.
-Water is not available at campgrounds and must be brought with you except at the Santa Rosa and Santa Cruz Island campgrounds.
+Water is not available at campgrounds and must be brought with you except at the Water Canyon campground on Santa Rosa Isalnd and the Scorpion Canyon campground on Santa Cruz Island.
 No trash containers are provided; campers must pack out their own trash.

 Outer island campgrounds (San Miguel and Santa Rosa) have wind breaks for each campsite.
 Campsites are generally located close to one another.

 No fires are permitted.
 Use only enclosed, gas camp stoves.